salma-hamza-org/diva_shopping_app/README.md

 ## Technologies Used 👩‍💻

-- 🚀 **Flutter**: For cross-platform mobile app development.
+- 🚀 Flutter: For cross-platform mobile app development.
-- 🦄 **Dart**: The programming language used to build the app.
+- 🔷 Dart: The programming language used to build the app.
-- 🌐 **REST APIs**: To fetch real-time medical data.
+- 🌐 REST APIs: To fetch real-time medical data.
+- 🔑 Firebase Authentication: For secure user login and signup management.
-- 🔑 **Flutter Secure Storage Package**: To securely store sensitive user information, such as login credentials and payment details.
+- 🔐 Flutter Secure Storage Package: To securely store sensitive user information, such as payment details.
-- 💾 **Shared Preferences Package**: To save user preferences like favorite items, filters, and browsing history for a personalized experience.
+- 💾 Shared Preferences Package: Now used exclusively for storing the user token.
-- 📀 **Hive Package**: Used for efficient cart CRUD operations to manage user-selected items.
+- 📀 Hive Package: Used for efficient management of user-selected items in the cart and wishlist.

 ### Figma Design Link : https://www.figma.com/design/Uis9plodebw2P775jRNt5v/Diva-Shopping-app?node-id=194-611&t=rWMP5ysDJAGLajgT-1